hitdavid/WB_server/README.md

-# WB_server
+# whiteboard_backend
-WhiteBoard is a teamware for teamwork and project management
+A team tool for project management